Elopteryx: Phylogeny

 Bradycneme and Heptasteornis material should be included — they have meanwhile been synonymized and split from each other and Elopteryx many times — and what the exact affiliations of the material would be.
 Various solutions were proposed for this problem.
-During the eighties some researchers proposed Elopteryx were a member of the Troodontidae, without being able to support this with much empirical evidence.
+Previously, some researchers proposed Elopteryx was a member of the Dromaeosauridae or Troodontidae, without being able to support this with much empirical evidence.
 In 1998 Csiki & Grigorescu suggested that Elopteryx belonged to the Maniraptora, while Bradycneme had a more basal position in the Tetanurae.

-In 2004 Elopteryx was by Darren Naish and Gareth Dyke considered a eumaniraptoran incertae sedis, possibly either a non-ornithuromorphan pygostylian bird or a troodontid, while Bradycneme would be a maniraptor, and Heptasteornis (at least its holotype BMNH A4359) a member of the Alvarezsauridae.
+Since the 21st century, Elopteryx has been supported widely as a member of the Maniraptora, with most studies recovering it as a member of the Paraves.
+In 2004, Darren Naish and Gareth Dyke considered Elopteryx as a Eumaniraptora incertae sedis, possibly either a non-ornithuromorphan pygostylian bird or a troodontid, while Bradycneme would be a maniraptoran, and the dubious Heptasteornis (at least its holotype BMNH A4359) a member of the Alvarezsauridae.
 Thus E. nopcsai seems to be some sort of birdlike eumaniraptoran, but not related to modern birds.
-In 2005 Kessler however, reunited all the material in Elopteryx but considered it an alvarezsaurid.
-Later, in 2019, two studies have found it to be a bird once again, but a basal one; Hartman et al. recover it as a confuciusornithiform while Mayr et al. note similarities with Gargantuavis and Balaur, suggesting they form a clade native to the Late Cretaceous European archipelago.
+In 2005, Kessler, Grigorescu and Csiki reunited all the material in Elopteryx but considered it an alvarezsaurid.
+In a 2011 classification, Tom Holtz assigned Elopteryx to the Troodontidae.
+In 2013, Stephen L. Brusatte and colleagues mentioned a possibility of Elopteryx and the paravian Balaur bondoc being the same taxon, though the authors did not consider it the most likely case.
+Later, in 2019, two studies have found it to be an avialan once again, but a basal one; Hartman and colleagues recover it as a confuciusornithiform while Mayr and colleagues note similarities with Gargantuavis and Balaur, suggesting they form a clade native to the Late Cretaceous European archipelago.
+Mayr and colleagues also claimed that the synonymy of Elopteryx and Balaur remains possible and that more work is needed for confirmation.
+In 2024, Stoicescu and colleagues suggested that Elopteryx is indeed a paravian and a member of the Avialae based on its new specimen, and that Balaur bondoc is probably a junior synonym of Elopteryx.